 Solution: Remove the filter and wipe out any remaining dirt from the air filter housing.
 Replace a dirty air filter with a new air filter.

 Bad Spark Plug in a String Trimmer

-The spark plug will fail and misfire when it has buildup of carbon and oil, a cracked porcelain or burnt electrode.
+The spark plug will fail and misfire when it has a buildup of carbon and oil, cracked porcelain, or a burnt electrode.
 When the plug isn’t functioning properly, it won’t provide the spark required to start your trimmer and keep it running.

 Plugged Fuel Filter in a String Trimmer